ga4gh/ADA-M/README.md

 ## Installation using Python

-We recommend setting up a virtual environment using virtualenv to contain all your python packages related to your project in its own environment but you can skip these steps.
+We recommend setting up a virtual environment using virtualenv to contain all your python packages related to your project in their own environment.

 Install globally with pip:
 `> pip install virtualenv`